 The Bridges Program prepares underrepresented students for science careers by providing paid research internships, academic support, professional skills development, networking with science professionals, travel to scientific conferences, and opportunities for awards and recognitions.

-AREAS OF INTEREST/MAJORS include biochemistry, biomedical engineering, biology, chemistry, environmental science, genetics, health disparities, microbiology, neurobiology, nursing, physics, physiology, psychology, psychometrics, and public health.
+AREAS OF INTEREST/MAJORS include biochemistry, biomedical engineering, biology, chemistry, environmental science, microbiology, neurobiology, and psychology.

-INTERNSHIP SITES: Baldwin Wallace University, Case Western Reserve University, Cleveland State University, Cleveland Clinic Foundation, John Carroll University, and The University of Akron
+INTERNSHIP SITES: Case Western Reserve University, Cleveland State University, and John Carroll University.

 RESEARCH TRAINING: Bridges students complete BIO 1806: Introduction to Research Methods during their first semester of participation in the program.